calder12/seed/src/_packs/components/seed-thumbnail.md

   - thumbnail
 ---

-Thumbnail component pack for Seed
+A component that stylizes images for use as thumbnails.
+This component provides various thumbnail styles and sizes.

 ## Install